Social Media 201: Leveraging Social Media to Increase Your Visibility

 Spread the word about your work and programming.
 Just as with Facebook (and any other social media outlet), you always want to direct users to visit content on your own website or content that is about your branch’s work.
 Tweet links to your events, announcements, and press releases.
 You can also tweet articles that mention your branch or quote your members.
 Tweet links to AAUW’s blog, upcoming AAUW events, AAUW’s positions on priority issues, and more.
 Sign up to receive e-mails when new AAUW content is posted.

 Follow AAUW’s Twitter accounts:

 General Principles for Using Social Media

-- Be genuine.
-Let your personality show, use humor, and be transparent about who is posting content.
+Be genuine.
+Determine the tone of your messaging.
+Let your personality show and use humor when appropriate.
 Try not to simply broadcast; rather, when possible, speak as an individual, to individuals.
 This will help grant you credibility as a trusted source.

-- Stay focused.
-The people and organizations that follow you on social media have certain expectations about the type of content you post and the way in which you engage with them.
+Stay focused.
+The people and organizations that follow you on social media have certain expectations about the type of content you post and the way you engage with them.
 If you stray too far from your objectives, you will lose the trust and attention of your community.

 Be reliable.
 Share quality content from trusted sources, and avoid amplifying erroneous messages from unreliable sources.
 Reliability also means posting to your social media services regularly.
 Frequently sharing reliable, meaningful content helps establish you as an important source of information and ideas for your community.

 Get social.
 Above all else, social media is about conversation.
 Share and comment on other people’s or organizations’ posts to start new conversations, and join in the conversations that are occurring on your social media pages.
 The more you engage with your followers, the more they will understand that your priorities are their priorities, too.

 This guide explains social media basics, makes a case for why your AAUW branch should use social media, and discusses how to get started.